micetr0/micetr0/README.md

 - 👋 Hi, I’m @micetr0
-- 👀 I’m interested in ...powershell, reactJS
+- 👀 I’m interested in ...automation, devOps, application developement
-- 🌱 I’m currently learning ...powershell, javascript, reactJS
+- 🌱 I’m currently learning ...Powershell, MERN stack
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 micetr0/micetr0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.